baedrik/snip721-reference-impl/README.md

 Requests should be sent as base64 encoded JSON.
 Future versions of Secret Network may add support for other formats as well, but at this time we recommend usage of JSON only.
 For this reason the parameter descriptions specify the JSON type which must be used.
 In addition, request parameters will include in parentheses a CosmWasm (or other) underlying type that this value must conform to.
 E.g. a recipient address is sent as a string, but must also be parsed to a bech32 address.

 ### Responses
-Message responses will be JSON encoded in the `data` field of the Cosmos response, rather than in the `logs`, except in the case of MintNft and BatchMintNft messages, where the token ID(s) will be returned in both the `data` and `logs` fields.
+Message responses will be JSON encoded in the `data` field of the Cosmos response, rather than in the `logs`, except in the case of MintNft, BatchMintNft, and MintNftClones messages, where the token ID(s) will be returned in both the `data` and `logs` fields.
 This is because minting may frequently be done by a contract, and `data` fields of responses from callback messages do not get forwarded to the sender of the initial message.

 # Instantiating The Token Contract
 ##### Request